Rail trail updates in Santa Cruz County

 Trail overview: A paved path from California Street to Beach Street in Santa Cruz started work in early 2023.

-Trail construction status: Trail construction started in July 2022, and originally was expected to finish in December 2023.
+Trail construction started in July 2022, and originally was expected to finish in December 2023.
 The projected end date has since been extended multiple times.
-Construction is now expected to finish by the end of 2024, “weather permitting,” wrote Ricardo Valdes, a Santa Cruz senior engineer, in a Nov.
-21 email.
-“The project has been delayed due to bad weather, utility relocations, unforeseen issues, and limited access to the site for construction activities,” Valdes wrote.
+“The project has been delayed due to bad weather, utility relocations, unforeseen issues, and limited access to the site for construction activities,” wrote Ricardo Valdes, a Santa Cruz senior engineer, in a Nov.
+21, 2024 email.

-Trail funding status: Fully funded.
+Trail funding status: The segment has cost $15,295,666 as of March 11, 2025.
+It is fully funded.
 Contracts with design and construction companies have been amended multiple times to reflect cost increases.
 The city’s wastewater fund and Measure D revenue that had been set aside for other projects helped cover its added costs in November 2023.

 Lead agency: City of Santa Cruz.